amankc-neo/CI-CD/README.md

-# CI-CD pipeline using Jenkins and Docker on nodejs_app
+# Sample CI-CD pipeline using Jenkins and Docker on nodejs_app